Bayo Omoboriowo

 Bayo Omoboriowo (born May 13, 1987) is a Nigerian photojournalist and documentary photographer.
-He is the official photographer to President Muhammad Buhari.
+He was the official photographer to President Muhammadu Buhari.

 Early life and education

 Omoboriowo was born and raised in Mushin, Lagos.

 He graduated with a BSc degree in pure and applied chemistry from the University of Lagos.

+Awards and honours

+In May 2023, Omoboriowo conferred the National Honour of a Member of the Order of the Federal Republic by President Muhammadu Buhari.